deargle-classes/security-analytics-assignments/_labs/lab-python-and-hosted-jupyter.md

   * pre-installed?
   * platform-specific integrations?

-Something else to know -- jupyter notebooks can be converted into other read-only formats, including HTML, using an included tool called `nbconvert`.
+## Converting Jupyter Notebooks to read-only formats

+Jupyter notebooks can be converted into other read-only formats, including HTML, using an included tool called `nbconvert`.
 Several online tools will run `nbconvert` _for_ you, and show you the HTML output.
 These include:

 * [nbviewer](https://nbviewer.org/)
 * [Github](https://docs.github.com/en/repositories/working-with-files/using-files/working-with-non-code-files#working-with-jupyter-notebook-files-on-github)